What does this test offer?

 What if my results come back as ‘positive’?

 A positive result means that CTCs have been found in your blood.
-This means it is highly likely that you have breast cancer.
+This means it is highly likely that you have cancer.

 With any positive result, a member of the clinical team will call you personally to discuss your results, what they mean and guide you on your next steps.
 We have an established patient pathway if you get a positive result.